maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

    This could be automatically assigned, e.g. in order `ans1`, `ans2`, etc. Each variable is known as an answer variable.
 2. The type of the input.
 Examples include
   1. direct linear algebraic input, e.g. `2*e^x`.
-  2. graphical input tool, e.g. DragMath.
+  2. graphical input tool, e.g. a slider.
   3. True/False selection.
   4. string data type.
 3. The teacher's correct answer.